International Travel Registration

 - Click on the following link based on the exact amount of days in your program.
 It is extremely important you select the correct link as the number of days in your program directly corresponds with the Registration Fee structure.
 The OEA will confirm at a later date, once the student confirms their program details, that the student has access to the correct brochure based on the number of dates in their program, and if not, will update it accordingly:

-- Click the "Apply Now" button on the brochure
+- Click the "Get Started" button on the brochure

 - Create an account with your NinerNet credentials